DavesCodeMusings/CloudPi/README.md

 * Docker Community Edition container environment.
 * Portainer management app for easy Docker administration.
 * Locally hosted DNS, LDAP and git repositories.
-* Ansible playbooks and docker-compose stacks for automation.
+* Ansible playbooks and docker-compose stacks for automating installation.
 * Headless server operation.

 The CloudPi project is in a state of flux at the moment.
 With the release of Raspberry Pi OS 11 (Bullseye) everything is getting reworked.
 The new version is here: